TimBroderick44/Masamune_Industries/README.md

 ![Script Retry](./Assets/retry.png)
 _Screenshot of the script retrying after an error_

-#### NOTE: The template used above was altered so that it was more applicable for an organisation based in Australia (e.g. dates were altered, terminology was changed, etc.)
+#### NOTE: The template used above was altered so that it was more applicable for an organisation based in Australia (e.g. dates were altered, terminology was changed, etc.) <!-- omit in toc -->

 ## The Script